Contrast-Security-OSS/docs/content/admin/org_settings/integrations/GenericWebhook.md

 * In the row for Generic Webhook, click the button to **Connect**.
 * Name the webhook, and paste the URL in the designated field.
 * Select the application(s) that you want to filter.
-* Enter a payload such as:
+* Enter a payload, such as:

 ```javascript
 {